Construction

 Embedded today, in production

-An embedded engineer in the contractor's own Azure tenant, replacing seat-licensed Vista and Trimble workflows app by app — cost-to-complete forecasting, change orders, approvals.
+An embedded engineer in the contractor's own cloud, building apps the company owns app by app: cost-to-complete forecasting, change-order routing, approvals.

 Problem